 Francisca Alegría: It was difficult to consider the changes in how much time it takes characters to go through their psychological and emotional processes.
 Things don’t happen in one big dramatic scene.
 They move slowly and reveal themselves gradually.
-Many scenes are virtually silent, or nothing much seems to happen, but they build up, and help the audience to understand what is actually a very intense process.
+Many scenes are virtually silent, or nothing seems to happen, but they build up and help the audience understand what is a very intense process.
 I had to learn how to give those scenes their time.
 They are just as important as the big dramatic scenes.

 Things that make you go "Mooo": cows and fish sing funeral dirges in The Cow Who Sang A Song Into The Future / Photo by Inti Briones, courtesy of Kino Lorber.